Morgandri1/sandwich-relay/README.md

-# Jito Relayer
+# Sandwich Relayer
-Jito Relayer acts as a transaction processing unit (TPU) proxy for Solana validators.
+This Jito Relayer fork acts as a transaction processing unit (TPU) proxy for Solana validators which can read and identify target transactions to engage in a sandwich attack.

 # Building
 ```shell